bistro-its-berkeley/BISTRO-Starter-Kit/README.md

 We recommend that you proceed through the documentation in the following order:

-  * **Introduction to the Transportation Systems Challenge Framework**: First, read the quick [introduction on the Urban Transportation Optimization problem](https://github.com/vgolfier/Uber-Prize-Starter-Kit-/blob/master/docs/Introduction_transportation_problem.md).
+  * **Introduction to the Urban Transportation Systems Optimization Framework**: First, read the brief [introduction on the Urban Transportation System problem](https://github.com/vgolfier/Uber-Prize-Starter-Kit-/blob/master/docs/Introduction_transportation_problem.md).
 It will give you a general understanding of the framework of problem you need to solve and the related optimization challenges.

   * **The Problem statement for the internal pilot test**: Then, read through the [presentation of the Sioux-Faux case] for the Hackathon, which provides a high-level description of the tasks, as well as information on the outputs and scoring function. **LINK**